WebAssembly/design/Semantics.md

 If developer tools are active, attaching a debugger before the termination would be sensible.

+## Stack Overflow

 Call stack space is limited by unspecified and dynamically varying constraints and is a source of [nondeterminism](Nondeterminism.md).
-If program call stack usage exceeds the available call stack space at any time, a trap occurs.
+If program call stack usage exceeds the available call stack space at any time, the execution in the WebAssembly instance is terminated and abnormal termination is reported to the outside environment.

 Implementations must have an internal maximum call stack size, and every call must take up some resources toward exhausting that size (of course, dynamic